insideclojure/insideclojure.github.io/_posts/2015-01-27-clojure-tips-contains.md

   (reduce #(if (= val %2) (reduced true) %1) false coll))
 {% endhighlight %}

-I ran a quick benchmark on finding the last value in (vec (range 1000)) and found that the first version took 27 µs and the second reduce-based one took 16 µs.
+I ran a quick benchmark on finding the last value in ``(vec (range 1000))`` and found that the first version took 27 µs and the second reduce-based one took 16 µs.
 For comparison, a set lookup took 81 ns.
 So use the right data structure!

 ## Going Java

-Another tricky approach is to leverage that Clojure collections implement java.util.Collection, which includes a .contains() that really does check for value containment (and works with nil):
+Another tricky approach is to leverage that Clojure collections implement java.util.Collection, which includes a .contains() that really does check for value containment (and also works with nil):

 {% highlight clojure %}
 => (.contains [3 4 5] 5)
+true
 {% endhighlight %}

-## Last word
+## The last word

 [Rich on contains?](https://groups.google.com/forum/#!msg/clojure/qNLBQkSB6jk/XUbQnBRcWPIJ)